theBreadCompany/pixivswift/README.md

 ## Credits
 - [pixiv.net](https://pixiv.net) for their amazing platform
-- [upbit](https://github.com/upbit) for providing his work as opensource and essentially being the reason to dig further into programming and learning it
+- [upbit](https://github.com/upbit) for providing his work as opensource
 - [Apple](https://github.com/apple) for creating a powerful language that is really nice to learn and use